Gary Kemp: Other music projects

+Kemp along with his band Spandau Ballet were part of the "Do they know it's Christmas" song by Band Aid in 1984 along with appearances in the 40th anniversary documentary.

 Kemp performed "Through the Barricades" solo in December 1985 at London's Dominion Theatre for the Snowball Review, a fund raiser organised by Pete Townshend for a women's domestic violence charity.
 He also played it at the Artists Against Apartheid festival at Clapham Common on 28 June 1986.

 He released a solo album, Little Bruises, in 1995, on Sony Records produced by Bow Wow Wow member and Malcolm McLaren producer, Leigh Gorman.
 It was followed by a tour of the UK and Ireland.

 Two of his songs appeared on the debut album by American soap star Jacob Young in 2001.

 Other musical collaborations include writing music and additional lyrics with Guy Pratt for the musical production Bedbug, lyrics and book by Snoo Wilson, a reimagined adaptation of the Vladimir Mayakovsky play, as part of the Shell Connections Youth Drama in 2004 which was presented at the National Theatre and revived there in 2016.
 He has written another musical, A Terrible Beauty, also with Pratt and Oscar nominated book writer Shane Connaughton (My Left Foot) based on the life of W. B. Yeats and Maud Gonne.

 He released a second solo studio album, INSOLO, in 2021 on Columbia Records produced and mixed by Gary Kemp and keyboards player Toby Chapman.